Fraunhofer-AISEC/codyze-evaluator/assumptions/concept.md

 *CompletenessAssumption*, *SoundnessAssumption*, ...

 Examples:
- - If the same flow is at some point not sound and at some point not correct it is relaxed to a general approximation
+ - If the same flow is at some point not sound and at some point not correct, it is relaxed to a general approximation

 ### Assumptions on Data and Control Flow Approximations
 *CFIntegrityAssumption*, *NoExceptionsAssumption*, *CFAllOrNothingExecutesAssumption*, *TrustedConfigAssumption*, *ExternalDataAssumption*, ...